Tsunami waves hit South Pacific island of Tonga following underwater volcanic eruption - KVIA

 Satellite imagery shows a massive ash cloud and shockwaves spreading from the eruption.

-Waves crossed the shoreline of Tonga’s capital, Nuku’alofa, flowing onto coastal roads and flooding properties, according to CNN affiliate Radio New Zealand (RNZ).
+Waves crossed the shoreline of Tonga’s capital, Nuku’alofa, on Saturday, flowing onto coastal roads and flooding properties, according to CNN affiliate Radio New Zealand (RNZ).

-A tsunami warning has been issued for the islands of Tonga.
-Tsunami advisories have also been issued as far away as New Zealand’s North Island.
+Tonga’s King Tupou VI was evacuated from the Royal Palace after the tsunami flooded the capital, RNZ reported, citing local media reports that a convoy of police and troops rushed the monarch to a villa at Mata Ki Eua.

+Residents headed for higher ground, RNZ said, as waves swept the palace grounds, waterfront and main street.

 The Hunga-Tonga-Hunga-Ha’apai volcano first erupted Friday, sending a plume of ash 20 kilometers (12.4 miles) into the air, according to RNZ.